Vauxhall Motors: 2010s

-2017–present
+Groupe PSA (2017–2021)

-On 3 March 2017, sources revealed that the American group General Motors had reached a tentative agreement with Groupe PSA for the acquisition of the Vauxhall and Opel brands and the complete Vauxhall/Opel automobile business.

-On 6 March 2017, GM and Groupe PSA announced their agreement that PSA would buy GM's Vauxhall and Opel subsidiaries in a deal worth €2.2 billion.
+On 3 March 2017, sources revealed that the American group General Motors had reached a tentative agreement with Groupe PSA for the acquisition of the Vauxhall and Opel brands and the complete Vauxhall/Opel automobile business.On 6 March 2017, GM and Groupe PSA announced their agreement that PSA would buy GM's Vauxhall and Opel subsidiaries in a deal worth €2.2 billion.
 In preparation for the sale, the ownership of all GM plants and Vauxhall/Opel sales organisations in Europe (except the Turin development center, and GM Europe with the sales organisations for Cadillac and Chevrolet) was transferred to Adam Opel GmbH in Rüsselsheim, and then at end of June 2017, in one package from Adam Opel GmbH to its subsidiary Opel Automobile GmbH, whose ownership was transferred to Peugeot S.A. by 1 August 2017.
 The historic Adam Opel GmbH remains property of GM, with the sole purpose of paying out the factory pensions of the former Opel workers who left up to 31 July 2017.

-On 18 September 2017, Vauxhall's official company name was changed from General Motors UK Limited (in use since 16 April 2008), back to its original Vauxhall Motors Limited.
+On 18 September 2017, Vauxhall's official company name was changed from General Motors UK Limited, in use since 16 April 2008, back to its original Vauxhall Motors Limited.
 On 7 May 2019, Vauxhall left its Griffin House headquarters in Luton for new offices at Chalton House, based in Chalton, on the northern outskirts of Luton.

+Stellantis (2021–)

 On 16 January 2021, Groupe PSA and Fiat Chrysler Automobiles merged to form Stellantis.
+In 2023, the Chalton House headquarters and Vauxhall Aftersales (parts) warehouse was demolished after plans to redevelop the site for several industrial units was approved by the local councils for the site.
+Vauxhall's registered office in the UK is now listed as Pinley House in Coventry, along with several other legal entities associated with Stellantis.
+In November 2024, Stellantis announced they were closing the Luton plant and concentrating all electric van production at Ellesmere Port with ICE production transferring to plants in Europe.
+This would lead to the loss of up to 1,100 jobs.
+The Luton factory closed on 28 March 2025.